 Neither gonadorelin nor HCG is a required part of TRT.
 We only recommend the ongoing use of one of these medications for patients who want to prevent gradual testicular shrinkage, and a gradual loss of their ability to make testosterone and sperm while they’re on TRT.
 This will gradually happen without the ongoing use of one of these medications, because otherwise when your testosterone levels are kept in an ideal range, then over time your hypothalamus and anterior pituitary gland will determine that there’s no need for them to produce their stimulatory hormones, so over time they gradually weaken and shrink, and the entire pathway for making testosterone and sperm will shut down.

 Either of these medications can work very well to accomplish this.
-Gonadorelin is preferred when then anterior pituitary is able to respond to it.
+Gonadorelin is preferred unless there is a disease or lesion of the anterior pituitary gland, which is very rare.
 Gonadorelin is another name for gonadotropin releasing hormone (GnRH), which is made by the hypothalamus in the brain.
-Gonadorelin therefore stimulates the anterior pituitary to make and release luteinizing hormone (LH), follicle stimulating hormone (FSH), and to a much lesser extent, human chorionic gonadotropin (HCG).
+Gonadorelin stimulates the anterior pituitary to make and release luteinizing hormone (LH), follicle stimulating hormone (FSH), and to a much lesser extent, human chorionic gonadotropin (HCG).
 LH then stimulates the testes to make testosterone, while FSH then stimulates the testes to make sperm, while HCG then stimulates the testes primarily to make testosterone, but secondarily also stimulates the testes to make sperm.
-HCG is preferred when the anterior pituitary is not able to respond to gonadorelin.
+HCG is preferred when the anterior pituitary is not able to respond to gonadorelin, which is very rare.
 In this case, it makes the most sense to bypass the anterior pituitary and directly stimulate the testes with HCG.
 Based on our experience, patients are able to maintain most if not all of their testicular functional capacity by taking one of these medications while on TRT.

 Sometimes You Need More Than “Trifecta” TRT